 The first few times you run a play-reading this way, it’s good to have someone vaguely technically competent there, to help people connect to the Wi-fi, find https://players-shakespeare.com, and select the correct play from the home page and cast-list from the index / setup page for the selected play.

 Now you’re ready to read the play:

-But before you start, there’s one more thing you need to do – allocate the parts to the players.
+Before you start, there’s one more thing you need to do – allocate the parts to the players.
 You know how many people have turned up for the play-reading, so you use the cast list for that number of players.

 There are two main ways of allocating the parts to the players:

 - By lot, letting the gods choose who plays whom.
 (We use dominoes in a bag.)
 This is the way we normally allocate parts in the Edinburgh play-reading group.
 It has a number of advantages: people don’t get type-cast; the casting will be gender and age blind; the focus is on the play, rather than the characters in the play; no one carries the can for the casting.
 (Note that in Edinburgh, occasionally a pair of players will agree to swap roles, and we’re OK with this, but there is no obligation on anyone to agree to swap).

 - Someone takes responsibility for allocating the parts.
 You can do this at the play-reading, or well before so you have a ‘rehearsed reading’, but everyone needs to turn up for this to work well.

 Now the parts are allocated, everyone selects the part they have been allocated from the cast list, in ‘parts and cues’ format, or ‘highlit text’ format, as they prefer.
 When they select their part, the script of the play appears, starting at Act 1, Scene 1, in the format requested.
 You can see how to do this with the Help Video below – just click on the arrow in the centre of the image below: